B0lg0r0v/DumbETW/README.md

 You need to specify a valid path where to save the log file.

-You could also change the provider as you whish:
+You could also change the provider as you wish:

 ```c
 // Microsoft-Windows-Kernel-Process			  {22FB2CD6-0E7B-422B-A0C7-2FAD1FD0E716}